moloodbahar/Hotel-Recommendation-System/README.md

 # Hotel Recommendation System
-it is a Context-Aware Implicit Feedback based Hotel Recommender System for Anonymous Business Travellers who buy a business fly ticket.
+This project is a Context-Aware Implicit Feedback based Hotel Recommender System for Anonymous Business Travellers who buy a business flight ticket.
 This project is part of my master thesis project